braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 ![Interactive Push Dashboard Example][3]{: style="float:right;max-width:45%;margin-left:15px;"}
 In the code, the attribute `UNNotificationExtensionCategory` is set as a string "match_game".
 The value given here must match what is set in the Braze dashboard.
 Lastly, you must also enable user interactions by toggling the `UNNotificationExtensionUserInteractionEnabled` attribute.
 After this, your touch is enabled.

+#### Other Use Cases
+Push content extensions are an exciting option for companies to introduce interactivity in their promotions and applications.
+Some examples include a game for users to play, a spin-to-win wheel for discounts, or a "like" button to save a listing or song.

+##### Ready to log analytics?
-Interested in using this logic to implement this in your push notifications?
-Take a look at the [logging and analytics section](#logging-vs-analytics) to get a better understanding of how the flow of data should look.
+Visit the [following section](#logging-analytics) to get a better understanding of how the flow of data should look.

 ### Personalized Push Notifications
 ![Personalized Push Dashboard Example][6]{: style="float:right;max-width:24%;margin-left:15px;border:0"}

 Push notifications can display user-specific information inside a content extension.
-The example to the right shows a notification of a Braze LAB user who has completed a Braze session and is now encouraged to expand this notification to check their progress.
+The example to the right shows a push notification after a user has completed a specific task (Braze LAB course) and is now encouraged to expand this notification to check their progress.
 The information provided here is detailed and user-specific and can be fired off as a session is completed or specific user action is taken.

 #### Dashboard Configuration